Extra little things you should know (or just may want to know)…

 What about your staging props?
 HomeGoods is my stomping grounds.

 Don’t you have a cupcake tattoo?
-Why yes I do!
+Why yes I do! *edit: I now have an entire sweets-themed leg!

 May I use your pictures/recipe on my site?
 You’re more than welcome to feature my recipes on your website AS LONG as you reference the recipe back to my original post with a working link.
 However, please use your own pictures unless you’ve contacted me personally for permission.